 The key is to address this BEFORE they gain entry.
 While raccoons and squirrels may be removed by wildlife professionals, you would actually have to wait until the chimney swifts are ready to leave on their own, as they are protected by the Migratory Bird Treaty Act of 1918, and neither birds nor nests may be removed without a federal permit.

-Just give us a call, and one of our Blackburns chimney technicians would be happy to come out for a no-cost assessment of your chimney.
+Just give us a call, and one of our Blackburns chimney technicians would be happy to come out for an assessment of your chimney.
 If the need for a cap is determined, we can typically install a stainless steel cap the same day.
 We also have a range of specialty caps that may be ordered for your chimney.